3MIYABI/ORIGAMID/README.md

 CryptoSQLite into one Git repository for simplified usage.

 ## Alternatives
-The following alternative projects already supp
+The following alternative projects already supply ciphers to be used for encrypti